 A website is a highly effective marketing and promotion tool that requires little maintenance, functions 24/7 and reaches out to people all over the world.
 It will help you win and retain customers, and generate additional revenue.
 And because of lower costs, online sales margins can be significantly higher.

 Even if the nature of your business means you can't sell online, a good website will provide added credibility and the opportunity to position yourself as a thought leader in your industry.

 The internet is a major influence on people's buying decisions and habits.
 The good news is, getting a high-quality website up and running need not be expensive or difficult.

 Should you create your own website?

-There are many DIY online website-creation sites that enable people with limited experience to put together their own website, register a domain name, get email addresses, even set up online shopping and payment facilities.
-But beware – you could still end up with something that looks terrible.
+There are many DIY online website-creation sites that enable people with limited experience to put together their own website, register a domain name, get email addresses, and even set up online shopping and payment facilities.
+But beware - you could still end up with something that looks terrible.

 Writing good website content

 Search engine optimisation (SEO) is crucial if you will rely on customers finding your website via search engines such as Google.
-You could also use paid-for advertising services such as Google Adwords, for which you are charged on a pay-per-click basis.
+You could also use paid-for advertising services such as Google Adwords, for which you are charged on a pay-per-click (PPC) basis.

 Taking online payments